 Know the basic purpose of writing the letter:

-Sometimes the employer wants to write this letter because he wants to announce that the particular person has left the company.
+Sometimes the employer wants to write this letter to announce that the person has left the company.
 In some cases, the employer or hiring manager writes this letter to different customers and clients to make them aware that the employee who was dealing with them previously will no longer be representing the company.

 The company should know that some customers might place an order for that employee again.
-So, it should try to prevent the situation and write a letter and let people know that the employee is not authorized to take orders anymore.
+So, it should try to prevent the situation by writing a letter informing people that the employee is no longer authorized to take orders.

-So, when you know why you are writing this letter, you can draft it the way it ought to be.
-In simple words, you will stay focused when you have a purpose in your mind.
+So, when you know why you are writing this letter, you can draft it as you should.
+Put another way, you will stay focused when you have a purpose in mind.

 Know your audience:

-Some people write this letter in a correct format and add all the appropriate details however, they forget to set the right tone of the letter and this is where they make a mistake.
-The tone of the letter needs to be by the recipient of the letter.
+Some people write this letter in the correct format and add all the appropriate details.
+However, they forget to set the right tone, and this is where they make a mistake.
+The tone of the letter needs to be set by the recipient.
 You should know who you are writing to and who will be reading your letter.
-It will also help you know the details to be provided in the letter.
+This will also help you understand the details in the letter.

 For example, a letter stating a person is no longer an employee written to the customer of that employee will be different from the one written to the colleague.
-You will not have to explain things again and again if you write a flawless letter on your first attempt.
+You will not have to explain things repeatedly if you write a flawless letter on your first attempt.

 Give information about the employee:

-You are often asked where the employee has gone or whom one should contact to access him.
+You are often asked where the employee has gone or whom one should contact to access them.
 In that situation, you can provide the details of the ex-employee.
-However, if you have signed a non-disclosure agreement with your former employee and you cannot reveal his details, you should excuse providing details.
+However, you should excuse providing details if you have signed a non-disclosure agreement with your former employee and cannot reveal his details.

 Sample letters: